 The listed databases allow for searches by industrial classification, by keywords, or by both.
 These searches can yield a number of companies whose business activities may or may not be comparable to those of the entity being tested.
 Therefore, comparables based solely on industry classification or keyword searches are rarely used in APAs.
-Instead, the pool of comparables is examined closely, and companies are selected based on a combination of screens, business descriptions, and other information found in the companies' Annual Reports to shareholders and filings with the U.S. Securities and Exchange Commission (SEC).
+Instead, the pool of comparables is examined closely, and companies are selected based on a combination of screens, business descriptions, and other information such as that found in the companies' Annual Reports to shareholders and filings with the U.S. Securities and Exchange Commission (SEC), company websites, and investment analyst reports.

-Business activities are required to meet certain basic comparability criteria to be considered comparables.
-Functions, risks, economic conditions, and the property (product or intangible) and services associated with the transaction must be comparable.
-Determining comparability can be difficult - the goal has been to use comparability criteria restrictive enough to eliminate business activities that are not comparable, but yet not so restrictive as to have no comparables remaining.
-The APA Program normally has begun with relatively strict comparability criteria and then has relaxed them slightly if necessary to derive a pool of reliable comparables.
-A determination on the appropriate size of the comparables set, as well as the business activities that comprise the set, is highly fact specific and depends on the reliability of the results.
+Business activities of independent companies generally must meet certain basic comparability criteria to be considered comparable.
+The independent company's functions, risks, and economic conditions, and the property (product or intangible) and services associated with the company's business activities, must be comparable to those involved in the Covered Transaction.
+Determining comparability requires judgment - the goal has been to use comparability criteria restrictive enough to eliminate business activities that are not comparable, but yet not so restrictive as to leave no comparables remaining.
+The APA Program normally has begun with relatively strict comparables.
+A determination on the appropriate size of the comparables set, as well as the business activities that comprise the set, is highly fact-specific and depends on the reliability of the results.

 In addition, the APA Program, consistent with the section 482 regulations, generally has looked at the results of comparables over a multi-year period.
-Sometimes this has been a three-year period, but it has been more or less, depending on the circumstances of the controlled transaction.
+Often this has been a three-year or a five-year period, but other periods are sometimes used depending on the circumstances of the controlled transaction.
 Using a shorter period might result in the inclusion of comparables in different stages of economic development or use of atypical years of a comparable due to cyclical fluctuations in business conditions.

 Many Covered Transactions have been tested with comparables that have been chosen using additional criteria and/or screens.
 These include sales level criteria and tests for financial distress and product comparability.
 These common selection criteria and screens have been used to increase the overall comparability of a group of companies and as a basis for further research.
-The sales level screen, for example, has been used to remove companies that, due to their size, might face fundamentally different economic conditions from those of the transaction or business activities being tested.
-In addition, APA analyses have incorporated selection criteria related to removing companies experiencing "financial distress" due to concerns that companies in financial distress often have experienced unusual circumstances that render them not comparable to the business activity being tested.
-These criteria include an unfavorable auditor's opinion, bankruptcy, and, in certain circumstances, operating losses in a given number of years.
+The sales level screen, for example, has been used to remove companies that, due to their smaller size, might face fundamentally different economic conditions from those of the transaction or business activities being tested.
+In addition, APA analyses have incorporated selection criteria designed to identify and remove companies experiencing "financial distress" because of concerns that companies in financial distress face unusual circumstances and operational constraints that render them not comparable to the business activity being tested.
+These "financial distress" criteria may include an unfavorable auditor's opinion, bankruptcy, failure to comply with financial obligations (e.g., debt covenants), and, in certain circumstances, operating losses in a given number of years.